 openssl x509 -text -noout -inform DER -in devloperID_application.cer | grep Subject | grep "Developer ID"

-Depending on the keychain preferences, the codesign command may display a popup asking for the password for the specified keychain.
-Once the application has been signed, the signature of a .app folder can be validated by calling:
+codesign command may display a popup asking for the password for the specified keychain.
+Once the application has been signed, the signature of an application bundle can be validated by calling:

 codesign -vvvv Application.app

-Where 'Application.app' is the .app folder you wish to validate.
+Application.app is the application bundle you wish to validate.
 The folder will fail to validate if any of these cases occur (there may be other cases not listed here):

 - If any files that were included in the signature have been removed or modified